-Realizing Consciousness Through the Model of Physiophenomenalism Brian Archibald (Philosophy, San Diego State University, La Jolla, CA ) C10
+Realizing Consciousness -- The Fundamental Roles of Primordial Sensitivity and Unity of Haecceity in the Realization of Consciousness through the Metaphysical Model of Physiophenomenalism Brian Archibald (Philosophy, San Diego State University, La Jolla, CA ) C10